nickakey/HandsOnWithHoisting/README.md

 ## Usage

-Copy all the problems into your IDE with a good terminal **OR** a tool like [Javascript Replit](https://repl.it/site/languages/javascript)
+Copy all the problems from main.js into your IDE with a good terminal **OR** a tool like [Javascript Replit](https://repl.it/site/languages/javascript)

 Then, one problem at a time - make a prediction on **WHAT you think will be logged** by the function.